- Getting Started

 Dimensional Shipping works differently for Custom Rate Carriers than it does for Live Rate carriers since you are setting the rate within ShipperHQ instead of calling out to a Carrier’s API to get the rate.
 More information is available in our Dimensional Shipping with User-Defined Rates document.

 ShipperHQ first checks the individual dimensions of the products to ensure that the dimensions do not exceed the dimensions of the box.
 For example, a product that has dimensions of 5x3x12 cannot fit into a 10x10x10 box because one of the dimensions exceeds each of the dimensions of the box.
-The system does, however, attempt to rotate the product so that same product could fit into a 14x10x10 box, for example.
+The system does, however, attempt to rotate the box so that the same product could fit into a 14x10x10 box, for example.

 Next, the system takes the volume of the product(s) in the cart and compares that against each of the boxes that are eligible to be used for that product.
 So, for example, a 5x5x5 product has a volume of 125 so it can fit into any box that has a volume greater than 125 (after accounting for the individual dimensions, above).
 This denotes how many of that product can fit into each box and how much space is left over.

-Lastly, the system checks to maximum weight and the maximum quantity for the boxes.
+Lastly, the system checks the maximum weight and the maximum quantity for the available boxes.
 This is defined in Box Definitions > (box name) > “Max Quantity Box can Hold” and “Max Weight Box can Hold”.
 Additional box settings like box tolerance/padding will have an effect on the volume of the products that can fit into a box.

-SHQ CUSTOM Box
+Fallback Boxes: SHQ CUSTOM Box

-When attempting to pack, items for which no possible boxes are found will go into a fallback box (or boxes, as carrier package weight limits will be respected).
+When attempting to pack, items for which no possible boxes are found will go into a fallback box (or boxes—carrier package weight limits will be respected).
 This box will be called SHQ CUSTOM.
 The box will be the dimensions of the largest product with no box available and all boxless items will go into it for rating purposes, even if they logistically wouldn’t fit (while still respecting weight limits).
-There are some cases where this is desirable (such as taking the total weight of the cart and rating it as a single item with no dimensions to overcome package limits for an LTL carrier) but in general you will want to define enough boxes so that this SHQ CUSTOM box will not be used.
+There are some cases where this is desirable (such as taking the total weight of the cart and rating it as a single item with no dimensions to overcome package limits for an LTL carrier) but in general, you will want to define enough boxes so that this SHQ CUSTOM box will not be used.

-If you do not have the Dimensional Shipping feature turned on, all items will go into these SHQ CUSTOM boxes as described above, but with no dimensions on the box or boxes (it will say 0x0x0).
+If you do not have the Dimensional Packing feature turned on, all items will go into these SHQ CUSTOM boxes as described above, but with no dimensions on the box or boxes (it will say 0x0x0).